-One of the key issues affecting the division of property or assets in a Maryland divorce case is whether there was provable adultery in the marriage.
+One of the key issues affecting the division of property or assets in a Maryland divorce case is what happened to cause the split such as provable adultery in the marriage.
 Other factors include the length of the marriage, efforts at maintaining the marital structure, the financial situation of the parties, and the contributions of each party to the marriage.
 In many cases, it comes down to a 50/50 split.

 How Do Courts Handle The Division Of Debts In A Divorce?